bodhwal-manju/Cook_ify/README.md

 To run Cookify locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/Swapn2003/Cookify.git`
+1. Clone the repository: `git clone https://github.com/bodhwal-manju/Cook_ify.git`
-2. Navigate to the project directory: `cd Cookify`
+2. Navigate to the project directory: `cd Cook_ify`
-5. Open index.html in browser to access Cookify.
+5. Open index.html in browser to access Cook_ify.

 ## Technologies Used